-Natural, renewable, and sustainable: the interiors of BMW i cars feature door trim panels and dashboards made from a renewable natural fibre, naturally-tanned leather and an open-pore eucalyptus wood from 100 % FSC®-certified forestry.
+Natural, renewable, and sustainable: the interior of the BMW i3 features door trim panels and a dashboard made from renewable natural fibres, naturally tanned leather, and open-pore eucalyptus wood sourced from 100 % FSC®-certified forestry.
 Overall, 25 % renewable raw materials and recycled plastics were used in the interior of the BMW i3.
-The textile seat coverings are 100 % recycled polyester, produced using 34 % PET.
-A further 25 % recycled plastics are used in the exterior.
+The textile seat coverings are up to 100 % recycled polyster, produced using 34 % PET.
+A furthur 25 % recycled plastics are used in the exterior.

 In order for these electric cars to be both extremely agile and remarkably efficient, an intelligent cooling system keeps the battery at its optimal operating temperature at all times.
 BMW i drivers can also activate exceptionally economical driving modes at the push of a button which extend the range by around 30 % to almost 200 km.*

-Consistent sustainability means that even CO2 emissions generated outside the car are reduced or avoided.
+Consistent sustainability means that even CO2 emissions resulting from the production of components, the vehicle itself, and the production of electricity are significantly reduced or eliminated.
 This is why BMW i is working with sustainable partners including renewable energy producers to make electricity from renewable sources easily accessible to BMW i drivers.

 *depending on individual driving behaviour, calculated in an internal BMW power consumption study.

 How can electric components be recycled most efficiently?
 By reusing them.
-There are many ways to repurpose the high-performance lithium-ion high-voltage battery from a BMW i after its use in a car: easily and effectively as an intermediate power store in solar or wind power systems, for example.
+There are many ways to repurpose the high-performance lithium-ion high-voltage battery from a BMW i vehicle after its use: easily and effectively as intermediate power storage in solar wind power systems, for example.